ndxn/Partners-in-Wine/README.md

 * Weather API - https://www.ncei.noaa.gov/access/search/data-search/global-summary-of-the-year
 * Weather Analysis - https://www.evineyardapp.com/blog/2019/01/17/climate-weather-and-vineyard-management/

+## Resources
+Data Source:  Python 3.7.6, Anaconda 4.8.4, Jupyter Notebook 6.0.3, Google Colaboratory, spark 3.0.1, java-11, PostgreSQL11.8 (pgAdmin 4.23)

+## Technologies Used
+### * Data Cleaning and Analysis
+Pandas will be used to clean the data and perform an exploratory analysis.
+Further analysis will be completed using Python.

+### * Database Storage
+PostgreSQL will be the database we intend to use to store data.

+### * Machine Learning
+SciKitLearn is the ML library we'll be using to create a classifier.
+Our training and testing setup is ___.
+Extra ML verbiage here.

+### * Dashboard
+Tableau will be used to connect the database and create visualizations.

 ## Communication Protocols
 * Communicate through Slack.
 Everyone uploads data to their Github branch and create a pull request.
 Sonia merges the data after everyone discuss the final plans.